achetronic/homelab-ops/README.md

 technologies like KVM, Qemu and Libvirt.
 The main advantage of managing it directly with code is using the most available resources for the actual VMs.

 VMs were previously managed using [metal-cloud], an opensource Terraform module crafted on my own to declare groups of VMs with ease on hosts that are using that stack.
 Those VMs are configured with cloud-init.

 > Hey!
 I keep developing [metal-cloud], so if you find some bug, or whatever, please, open an issue there

 Some months ago I decided to migrate my Kubernetes clusters to [Talos] (immutable, configured through an API).
 So currently I am using a different module due to Talos requires that machines are configured in a different way.

 You can inspect the code [here](infrastructure/terraform/vms)

 ## 🐳 Kubernetes

 My cluster is currently using [Talos], and its configurations are applied through the official [Talos Terraform provider], as it allows creating and configuring clusters without intermediate manual intervention.

-### Primary

-Primary cluster is called `kubernetes-01` and is running on AMD64 VMs machines hosted on a Linux hypervisor (KVM + QEMU + Libvirt) as compatibility is important for me.
+The cluster is called `kubernetes-01` and is running on AMD64 VMs machines hosted on a Linux hypervisor (KVM + QEMU + Libvirt) as compatibility is important for me.
 This is a semi hyper-converged cluster as workloads are sharing the same available resources while I have a separate server for data storage.

-> I will increase resiliency in the near future spreading VMs across several hypervisors

-### Secondary

-Secondary cluster is called `kubernetes-02` and is provisioned overtop VMs as a temporary alternative for doing crazy experiments before optimizing whatever is needed.
+> The reason behind the numbers in the name is simply to keep the door open to create several clusters if needed.

 ## 🤖 Automations

 It's a super common practice to use a makefile and Bash scripts to automate everything.
 However, this is not the best way to manage automation for this repository, as there are modern ways to do exactly the same.
 The requirements for a candidate are:

 * Able to use Bash scripts where needed